AdamHolwerda/bloom-cli/README.md

 Oh, right.
 The website part.

-Open up FileZilla (or whatever FTP program people are using these days) and make a folder on your server to copy the files from `indexed-bloom` into.
+Open up FileZilla (or whatever FTP program people are using these days) and make a folder on your server to copy the files from `indexed-bloomed` files into.
 Then navigate there in your browser.
 Voila: a website made from your Ulysses stack.